Goldie Gets Along

 Goldie Gets Along is a 1933 American pre-Code comedy film directed by Malcolm St. Clair and starring Lili Damita, Charles Morton and Sam Hardy.
 The screenplay was written by William A. Drake, based on the 1931 novel of the same title by Hawthorne Hurst.

 Plot

-A young Frenchwoman living with her aunt and uncle in New Jersey has ambitions of making it in Hollywood and sand sets out to hitchhike her wake there.
+A young Frenchwoman living with her aunt and uncle in New Jersey has ambitions of making it in Hollywood and sets out to hitchhike her way there.
 Her adventures involve her briefly being sent to jail for stealing a car and taking part in a series of crooked beauty contests.
 Eventually she makes it to Hollywood and tries to target a contract with a big film director, discovering in the process that the fiancée she left at home is now a big movie star.